deobald/deobald.ca/src/content/essays/2024-12-10-i-am-looking-for-work.md

 Lately, I also build, evolve, and maintain backend Rails codebases for companies and non-profits.

 🇨🇦🇮🇳🇺🇸🇪🇺
-I lived in India for 10 years and I will happily travel there.
+I lived in India for 10 years and I will happily travel there for work.
 Halifax has 5+ working hours overlap with any timezone in Europe or North America.
 I've been writing code for 30 years, but I will always [sweep the floor](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/ch04.html#sweep_the_floor).